fichwpo/coordinate_calculator/README.md

 The response will be list of stringified arrays of solutions or error messages if the JSON Body is malformed.

 # Using the Angular UI to make requests

-# Downloading the code base
 Makes sure you have python3, Angular 13,node installed(I use version 14.19.1).
-Navigate into the frontend directory in the terminal and run npm install. also run pip3 install on the imports in the service.py file (eg. pip3 install flask).
+Clone the repository then navigate into the frontend directory in the terminal and run npm install. also run pip3 install on the imports in the service.py file (eg. pip3 install flask).
 Then run npm start.
 This will start both the server and client.
 However, if you would like to run them seperately in seperate terminals just run ng serve for the client and python3 service.py for the server.
 I figured its a lot more work to run the whole application - so I uploaded a screenshot of the UI so you can see it without downloading it.
 It generates valid JSON that you could paste into the body-field of Postman, then displays the response.
 All requests sent from the UI are sent as a list of JSON objects.

 <img width="1433" alt="Screen Shot 2022-04-27 at 9 47 30 PM" src="https://user-images.githubusercontent.com/103947024/165659924-2e7647e7-ca2c-4621-8f8e-37c81b2fb519.png">